rahuln2025/HPC_course/README.md

 2. Submitting the job script is the same as for OpenMP binaries.

+#### Using Python

+1. You may need to use Python for simple scripts used to post-process results or make first MVP codes (w/o any parallelization).
+2. Just need to load the Python module: ```module load python/gcc/11.4.0```.
+3. Then use your Python scripts as you normally run then from terminal.

 # Matrix Handling in C++ and OpenMP

 ### Matrix storage and indexing in C++ with std::vector